dsaborg/sequence/README.md

 for programmers wanting to perform common data processing tasks on moderately sized collections.
 If you need parallel iteration or are processing over 1 million or so entries, you might benefit from using a parallel `Stream` instead.

-The `Sequence` library is protected by over 4500 tests, providing 100% line coverage of the main sequence package.
+The `Sequence` library is protected by over 4500 tests, providing 100% line coverage of all classes in the project.

 ```Java
 List<String> evens = Sequence.of(1, 2, 3, 4, 5, 6, 7, 8, 9)